 - Lead by tuning in: Get input from your staff and clients consistently.

-- Be obvious: Market the organization and its proposals by placing yourself or a senior individual before the cameras.
+- Be obvious: Market the organisation and its proposals by placing yourself or a senior individual before the cameras.

 Stay away from Startup Misleads.